mosure/burn_human/README.md

 The exporter now writes a lighter neutral bundle (`fullbody_default.safetensors` + `fullbody_default.meta.json`) with the heavy blendshape tensors quantized to float16 and unused reference cases removed.
 Output is deterministic (seeded) and cached assets live under `.cache/anny/`.

+Bevy loads the model through the asset server (native and wasm).
+Keep the files under `assets/model/` so the asset path `model/fullbody_default.meta.json` resolves at runtime.

 ## run the demo
 ```bash